The Shipping Law Review: Shipping and the Environment

 - damages for the increased net costs of providing increased and additional public services during or after removal activities.

-Punitive damages for maritime claims are also applicable under the OPA 1990, with a cap placed at a ratio of 1:1 punitive-to-compulsory.36
+Punitive damages for maritime claims are also applicable under the OPA 1990, with a cap placed at a ratio of 1:1 punitive-to-compulsory.38

 The unregulated discharge of ballast water was previously recognised as enabling the transfer of potentially invasive foreign species between marine environments and consequently posing significant environmental harm.
-The effects of such a discharge can be harmful to localised food webs, and result in the potential extinction of indigenous organisms.
+The effects of such a discharge can be harmful to localised food webs and result in the potential extinction of indigenous organisms.
 In an attempt to minimise these environmental effects, the IMO has formulated the Convention for the Control and Management of Ships' Ballast Water and Sediments 2004 (the Ballast Water Management Convention (BWMC)).
-At the time of writing, 79 countries representing more than 80.94 per cent per cent of the world's tonnage have ratified the BWMC.
+To date, 79 countries representing more than 80.94 per cent per cent of the world's tonnage have ratified the BWMC.

 In this regard, vessels are now required to: